kukreja-vikramaditya/mpac-react-immutable-proptypes/README.md

 });
 ```

-Since version 0.1.7 there are convenience helpers for "primitive" Immutable.js objects.
+There are convenience helpers for "primitive" Immutable.js objects.

 ```js
 propTypes: {